-Can a foreigner start a business in Netherlands?
+Can i start a business in Netherlands as a foreigner?

 Yes, you can start your own business in the Netherlands as a foreigner, you can also bring your business from abroad.
 There are certain conditions that need to be fulfilled, the primary being legal residence, and 'permission' to work in the Netherlands.

-How to register a new company in the Netherlands
+How do i register a new company in the Netherlands?